Peter Sutcliffe: 1977

-On 5 February, Sutcliffe attacked 28-year-old Irene Richardson, a Chapeltown prostitute, in Roundhay Park.
+On 5 February 1977, Sutcliffe attacked 28-year-old Irene Richardson, a Chapeltown prostitute, in Roundhay Park.
 Richardson was last seen at 11:15 p.m. leaving a rooming house on Cowper Street, saying she was going to Tiffany's, a pub and disco in the centre of Leeds.
 Richardson was bludgeoned to death with a hammer, and stabbed in the neck and throat, and three times in the stomach.
-Once she was dead, Sutcliffe mutilated her corpse with a knife and then arranged her body by neatly placing her knee-length boots over the back of her thighs.
+Once she was dead, Sutcliffe mutilated her corpse with a knife and arranged her body by neatly placing her knee-length boots over the back of her thighs.
 Tyre tracks left near the murder scene resulted in a long list of possible suspect vehicles.

 Two months later, on 23 April, Sutcliffe killed 32-year-old prostitute Patricia "Tina" Atkinson-Mitra in her Bradford flat, where police found a boot print on the bedclothes.
 According to Sutcliffe, he picked Atkinson up in Manningham before driving to her residence.
 There he hit her on the back of the head four times to incapacitate her, then pulled down her jeans and pants and exposed her breasts.
 Sutcliffe then stabbed her six times in the stomach with a knife.

-On 25 June 1977, 15-year-old Jayne Michelle MacDonald went to meet friends at the Hofbrauhaus, a German-style bierkeller in Leeds.
-She missed the last bus home and went back to a friend's house to wait for her sister to bring her home.
+On 25 June, 16-year-old Jayne Michelle MacDonald went to meet friends at the Hofbrauhaus, a German-style bierkeller in Leeds.
+She missed the last bus home and went back to a friend's house to see if her friend's sister could take her home.
 After approximately forty-five minutes, MacDonald decided to walk home.
 During the journey she was attacked by Sutcliffe in Reginald Street at around 2:00 a.m.
-MacDonald's body was discovered the following morning at 9:45 a.m. by children in the playground between Reginald Terrace and Reginald Street in Chapeltown.
+Her body was discovered the following morning at 9:45 a.m. by children in the playground between Reginald Terrace and Reginald Street in Chapeltown.
 A post mortem was carried out by the Home Office pathologist Professor David Gee.
-The extent of her injuries was not revealed at the time by police, although it was subsequently revealed she had been hit on the head three times with a hammer and had been stabbed in the chest and back; a broken bottle was found embedded in her chest.
+The extent of her injuries was not revealed at the time by police, although it was subsequently revealed she had been struck on the head three times with a hammer and had been stabbed in the chest and back; a broken bottle was found embedded in her chest.

-The following month, on 10 July 1977, Sutcliffe assaulted 43-year-old Maureen Long in Bradford.
+The following month, on 10 July, Sutcliffe assaulted 43-year-old Maureen Long in Bradford.
 Long was leaving a nightclub when Sutcliffe offered her a lift home.
 Long stopped to urinate and Sutcliffe struck her on the head, knocking her out.
 Long was suffering from hypothermia when found and was hospitalised for nine weeks.
 A witness misidentified the make of Sutcliffe's car, resulting in more than 300 police officers checking thousands of cars without success.